 The Cost category is mysterious, if not downright confusing at times.
 In this category, a provider doesn’t need to enter information into the Quality Payment Program (QPP).
 Instead, this information is captured through Medicare Parts A and B claims.
 As the fourth performance category for MIPS, it makes up 15 percent of the total MIPS score for 2020.

-It is still important to have an understanding of how things come together for a score, know how to determine measures that apply to your practice and ways you can impact your score.
+It is important to have an understanding of how things come together for a score, know how to determine measures that apply to your practice and ways you can impact your score.
 To fully understand the Cost category, you need to understand the three measures CMS uses to calculate the Cost score.

 Each measure has specific eligible case minimums that must be accomplished for the measure to receive the score.
 Not meeting the case minimum for any cost measure means CMS is unable to calculate the Cost score and the category will be reweighted to Quality.